bseibel/akka-persistence-bdb/README.md

     libraryDependencies += "com.github.bseibel" %% "akka-persistence-bdb" % "1.0"

-This version of the plugin is compiled with Scala 2.10.3
+This version of the plugin is cross compiled with Scala 2.10.4 and 2.11.0

 ## Configuration